-Jellied Pigs Feet - Kocsonyas sertescsulok -
+Jellied Pigs Feet Recipe

 Pork jelly is a broth made from a mixture of bones and meat it is served during Christmas and Easter or cold weather months.

-The gelatine takes place after the liquid is cooled, any fat oils will settle to the top and should be skimmed off but leave a little around the edges of solid objects protruding out the surface.
+The gelatin takes place after the liquid is cooled, any fat oils will settle to the top and should be skimmed off but leave a little around the edges of solid objects protruding out the surface.
 Remove UN-edible items such as bones and other items before serving it cold.

-Pig Feet Jelly Ingredients
+Pig's Feet Gelatin Ingredients

-4 lbs pigs feet (whole)
+4 lbs. pigs feet (whole)

 1 washed whole onion, cut in half (with skin)